ese-msc/c-primer/_sources/part_two/04_functions.md

    You can code in C++ directly, or write a Python code first and convert it.

-2. Remember the factorial function in Python, which can be code up either via recursion
+2. Remember the factorial function in Python, which can be coded up either via recursion

     ```python
     def recursive_factorial(n):